 If you were to do all of the things I’ve suggested in this article, you’ll probably be spending 4 or 5 hours per month completing the tasks (you’ll get quicker as time goes on).

 I can’t answer that for you, but I feel confident in assuming it’s worth a whole lot more than the enrollment fee for our program.

-If you want to have a talk about how the Continued Success Program might work for you, or if you just have questions (or get stuck) on some of the tasks in this article, don’t hesitate to teach out to me and I’ll be more than happy to jump on a quick call and help you out.
+If you want to have a talk about how my Website Management services might work for you, or if you just have questions (or get stuck) on some of the tasks in this article, don’t hesitate to reach out to me and I’ll be more than happy to jump on a quick call and help you out.

 I truly want to see you succeed — even if it’s not with me working with you on an ongoing basis.
 I do believe that your website has the power to transform your business and the only way it can live up to that potential is to give it the care, attention, and ongoing love it needs.